samueleaton/screwy/README.md

 - **theme**, choose a light or dark theme for window
 - **watch**, specify paths to watch and tasks to respond to file changes
 - **hotkeys**, define hotkey combinations that will trigger npm scripts
+- **silent**, suppress all of the npm's native error message and error log.
+(This is good for tests or linting, where you usually get error messages anyways.)

 **.nsgrc Example**